tony-shifflett/lessonOne/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min

-- Take a moment to examine the site and based on what you know about creating documents using MS Word or Google Docs think of at least 3 of the types of content you see.
+- Take a moment to examine the site and based on what you know about creating documents using MS Word or Google Docs
+- Think of at least 3 of the types of content you see.
 - You will be asked to post your thoughts in a slack thread they create.

 <hr>